What Is SEO Marketing? + How to Improve Your SEO

 Learning what content drives actions such as subscribing or purchasing products

-In this section, you’ll begin the process of improving your website’s content, domain authority, and technical elements, with the goal of making your site more discoverable and useful for your target audience.
+In this section, you’ll improve your website’s content, domain authority, and technical elements to make your site more discoverable and beneficial for your target audience.
 Follow the steps below to get started.

 Just as you perform a competitive analysis to identify market gaps and differentiate your products and marketing efforts, you’ll need to investigate and analyse competitors’ SEO.
-That way, you can give yourself a competitive edge when it comes to your site and its content.
+That way, you can give yourself a competitive edge regarding your site and its content.

 Make a list of your competitors, including ones you’re already familiar with and ones that rank at the top of SERPs for keywords related to your products and services.

-Audit competitors’ web content, site structure and navigation, as well as user-experience features like call-to-action buttons and page design.
+Audit competitors’ web content, site structure, navigation, and user-experience features like call-to-action buttons and page design.
 How authoritative is the content?
 How easy is it to click around, find information, and take action?

 Find out what secondary or related keywords your competitors are ranking for and the monthly search volume for each one.

-Find out what meta tags your competitors are using by right-clicking anywhere on their sites and selecting “view page source” from the menu that pops up.
+Find out what meta tags your competitors use by right-clicking anywhere on their sites and selecting “view page source” from the pop-up menu.

-Use an SEO tool like SEMRush, Ahrefs, or Google Search Console to determine what keywords these competitors are ranking for on each webpage.
+Use an SEO tool like Screaming Frog, Moz or Google Search Console to determine what keywords these competitors rank for on each webpage.

-Did you know?
-Finding out a keyword’s monthly search volume, or the number of times the keyword has been searched online in a given month can make it easier to discover popular topics in your niche.
+Finding out a keyword’s monthly search volume, or the number of times it has been searched online in a given month can make it easier to discover popular topics in your niche.

 In this step, you will gain a deeper understanding of your audience, including what they search for online and the intent behind it, so that you can generate content your audience finds relevant.

-Use SEMRush or a similar tool of your choice to determine searcher intent for each keyword, including: navigational (looking for a specific site), informational (looking for information or answers to a question), transactional (intending to complete an action or make a purchase), and commercial (intending to investigate products).
+Use SEMRush or a similar tool of your choice to determine searcher intent for each keyword, including navigational (looking for a specific site), informational (looking for information or answers to a question), transactional (intending to complete an action or make a purchase), and commercial (planning to investigate products).

 Analyse SERPs to discover what questions searchers ask, related searches and questions, featured snippets that Google predicts searchers will click on, and more.